Keyboard layout: History

-Keyboard layouts have evolved over time, usually alongside major technology changes.
-Particularly influential have been: the Sholes and Glidden typewriter (1874, also known as Remington No. 1), the first commercially successful typewriter, which introduced QWERTY; its successor, the Remington No. 2 (1878), which introduced the shift key; the IBM Selectric (1961), a very influential electric typewriter, which was imitated by computer keyboards; and the IBM PC (1981), namely the Model M (1985), which is the basis for many modern keyboard layouts.
+Keyboard layouts have evolved over time, often alongside major technology changes.

+The QWERTY layout was developed in the 1870s by Christopher Latham Sholes.
+It was then used on the Sholes and Glidden typewriter, which was marketed in 1874 as the Remington No. 1, becoming the first commercially successful typewriter.
+In 1878, the Remington No. 2 introduced the shift key.
+The first IBM Selectric was released in 1961, and became a highly influential electric typewriter, later influencing computer keyboards. and the IBM PC (1981), namely the Model M (1985), which was the basis for many modern keyboard layouts.

-Within a community, keyboard layout is generally quite stable, due to the high training cost of touch-typing, and the resulting network effect of having a standard layout and high switching cost of retraining, and the ubiquity of the QWERTY layout is a case study in switching costs.
-Nevertheless, significant market forces can result in changes (as in Turkish adoption of QWERTY), and non-core keys are more prone to change, as they are less frequently used and less subject to the lock-in of touch-typing.
+The usage of a keyboard layout within a community is generally stable, due to the training cost of touch-typing, and the switching cost of retraining.
+There may also be a network effect of having a standard layout.
+For example, the ubiquity of the QWERTY layout has been used as a business case study in switching cost.
+Nevertheless, significant market forces can create change, such as in the Turkish adoption of QWERTY.
+Non-core keys are more prone to change, as they are less frequently used and less subject to the lock-in of touch-typing.
 The main, alphanumeric portion is typically stable, while symbol keys and shifted key values change somewhat, modifier keys more so, and function keys most of all: QWERTY dates to the No. 1 (1874)—though 1 and 0 were added later—shifted keys date in some cases to the No. 2 (1878), in other cases to the Selectric (1961), and modifier key placement largely dates to the Model M (1985); function key placement typically dates to the Model M, but varies significantly, particularly on laptops.

 The earliest mechanical keyboards were used in musical instruments to play particular notes.
 With the advent of the printing telegraph, a keyboard was needed to select characters.
 Some of the earliest printing telegraph machines either used a piano keyboard outright or a layout similar to a piano keyboard.
 The Hughes-Phelps printing telegraph piano keyboard laid keys A–N in left-to-right order on the black piano keys, and keys O–Z in right-to-left order on the white piano keys below.